werval/werval/README.md

 ## Build QiWeb from the Source

 The steps described above are for the latest QiWeb released version.
-If you want to use the development versionor contribute to QiWeb, keep reading.
+If you want to use the development version or contribute to QiWeb, keep reading.

 Obviously, you need to install [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/).
 QiWeb is build using [Gradle](http://www.gradle.org/), that you need to install too.